What You Should Know About the Contractor Purchasing System Review

 Review the below tips for a successful CPSR:

-• Prepare a strategic plan for compliance
+• Prepare a strategic compliance plan

 • Prepare yourself with policies, procedures, and tools